Skip to main content

 The outcome of these assessments informed the next stage of the project.
 We developed a series of deployment scenarios and opportunities for renewable energy to show what the future could look like in the Cotswold District.

-From a technical perspective, the vast majority of the potential for renewable energy generation comes from ground-mounted solar PV and wind power, followed by energy crops, which complement the rural geography of the district.
-The proportional contribution from rooftop PV, woodfuel and fuel from agricultural residue seems much smaller.
+From a technical perspective, the vast majority of the potential for renewable energy generation in the district would come from ground-mounted solar PV and wind power, followed by energy crops, which complement the rural geography of the district.
+The proportional contribution from rooftop PV would be smaller but it remains an important part of the overall mix.

 Non-technical factors, such as political ambitions, commercial viability and socio-demographic composition, also play a key role in determining the feasibility of the technology mix.
-A significant constraint is posed by the Cotswold National Landscape designation, which means areas may be unsuitable for large developments of wind turbines and ground-mounted solar schemes.
-However, smaller developments could be viable.
+A significant constraint is posed by the Cotswold National Landscape designation, which covers around 80% of the district and substantially limits the suitability of large-scale wind turbines and ground-mounted solar PV.
+While such developments are not entirely ruled out, they are likely to be appropriate only in limited circumstances.
+In contrast, smaller-scale schemes and less visually intrusive forms of renewable energy are more likely to be compatible with the designated landscape and therefore represent more feasible options.

 Taking the findings forward